 Function Allows implicit use of the SORTKEY function on ORDER BY expressions.

-Allowed values INTERNAL, collation_name, or collation_id

-Default INTERNAL

-See also "SORTKEY function" on page 179 of the book ASA SOL Reference Manual remains unchanged.
+Allowed values INTERNAL, collation_name, or collation_id Default INTERNAL See also "SORTKEY function [String]" [ASA SQL Reference, page 184] Description When the value of this option is INTERNAL , the ORDERBY clause remains unchanged.

-Description When the value of this option is INTERNAL, the ORDERBY clause any string expression in the ORDER BY clause is treated as if the
+When the value of this option is set to a valid collation name or collation ID, any string expression in the ORDER BY clause is treated as if the SORTKEY function had been invoked.